Status Epilepticus

 English

-Lawrence Hirsch is a Neurologist in New Haven, Connecticut.
+Lawrence Hirsch is a Neurologist practicing medicine in New Haven, Connecticut.
 Dr. Hirsch is rated as an Elite provider by MediFind in the treatment of Status Epilepticus.
-His top areas of expertise are Seizures, Status Epilepticus, Epilepsy, Deep Brain Stimulation, and Gastrostomy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Status Epilepticus, Epilepsy, Deep Brain Stimulation, and Gastrostomy.

 Learn about our expert tiers